 Step 4: Insert 1/4” hose into the cap

-It’s going to take some wiggling and squeezing to push in the hose.
+It may take some wiggling and squeezing to feed the hose through.

 How to use:

-Step 1: Place bottle above the bleeder valve
+Step 1: Position the bottle above the brake bleeder

 Have the bottle placed above the brake bleeder, hose arched, and the hose inside the bottle should be at the bottom.

-This is so there’s fluid trapped inside the hose and no air gets introduced back into the brake line.
+This ensures that there’s fluid trapped inside the hose and no air gets introduced back into the brake line.
 Above picture is an example.

 Step 2: Remove rubber cap and insert 1/4″ tube.
 Might need a small zip tie.